brahianmiceli/README.md/README.md

 - ❓ Ask me about anything related to Java and related technologies.

 - 👨‍💻 Read more about my projects at [Portfolio](https://jeanbmiceli.netlify.app/)

-- ⚡ Fun fact: I ❤️ League of Legend and 🐶
+- ⚡ Fun fact: I ❤️ Gaming and 🐶

 <br/>